jenkinsci/acceptance-test-harness/docs/WALKTHROUGH.md

 ### Tips and tricks
 - When running your tests with `mvn test`, adding the parameter `-DforkCount=` with a number higher than 1 will run tests in parallel.
 This is useful for running tests in a shorter amount of time.
 See [here](https://maven.apache.org/surefire/maven-surefire-plugin/examples/fork-options-and-parallel-execution.html) for more details.
-- If you make changes to your local jenkins version after running ATH tests, and you want to re-run the tests again, make sure you:
-  - run `mvn package` again in your local jenkins repository
+- If you make changes to your local jenkins version after running ATH tests, and you want to re-run the tests again, make sure you run `mvn package` again in your local jenkins repository

 ## Debugging
 > **Note:** there are lots of good IDEs out there, I will be using IntelliJ for this walkthrough.